Vaginoplasty

 Congenital disorders such as adrenal hyperplasia can affect the structure and function of the vagina and sometimes the vagina is absent; these can be reconstructed or formed, using a vaginoplasty.
 Other candidates for the surgery include babies born with a microphallus, people with Müllerian agenesis resulting in vaginal hypoplasia, trans women, and women who have had a vaginectomy after malignancy or trauma.
-Vaginoplasty can reduce the size of the entrance of the vagina or alter the appearance of the vulva.

 Medical uses

 Vaginoplasty is the description of the following surgical interventions: